-(Students earning this degree must take GT 2263 American Government and PY 1113 General Psychology to satisfy the social science requirement, MT 1123 Intermediate Algebra (pre-requisite for MT 1133 College Algebra only if Math ACT score is less than 19) and MT1133 College Algebra, PE2213 Health and Safety, along with 2 hours of activity, to satisfy the physical education requirement, and AR 2143 Art Appreciation and MU 2143 Music Appreciation to satisfy the humanities electives.)
+(Students earning this degree must take PL 2263 American Government and PY 1113 General Psychology to satisfy the social science requirement, MT 1123 Intermediate Algebra (pre-requisite for MT 1133 College Algebra only if Math ACT score is less than 19.
+MT 1131 College Algebra Plus Lab: required for all students taking College Algebra with a math ACT score lower than 21 who have not earned an A or B in Intermediate Algebra) and MT1133 College Algebra or Contemporary Math, PE2213 Health and Safety, along with 2 hours of activity, to satisfy the physical education requirement, and AR 2143 Art Appreciation and MU 2143 Music Appreciation to satisfy the humanities electives.)

-Specialization Requirements - [34 hours (21 of which must be taken at WBC)].
+Specialization Requirements - [34 hours (21 of which must be taken at WBU)].
 Specialization courses to be transferred must be approved by department chair.